 Bean’s academic work focuses on the comparative study of the religion of ancient Israel and the broader ancient Near East, as well as on the epigraphic and philological study of Northwest Semitic texts.
 Bean has peer-reviewed articles published in Levant and forthcoming with SBL Press, as well as assorted articles in major reference works, including the Dictionary of Daily Life in Biblical and Post-biblical Antiquity.
 His dissertation analyzes the use of various divine names in the Old Testament within the context of complexities and ambiguities in the identification of deities in Israel’s neighboring religions in antiquity.

 Bean’s hobby interests include all things outdoors, especially hiking in the southern Appalachian mountains and dabbling in nature photography and amateur ecology.
-He is passionate about reconnecting people of faith with science and nature, and is nearing completion of a certificate in Southern Appalachian Naturalist Studies from the Great Smoky Mountains Institute at Tremont and the University of Tennessee.
+He is passionate about reconnecting people of faith with science and nature, and has completed a certificate in Southern Appalachian Naturalist Studies from the Great Smoky Mountains Institute at Tremont and the University of Tennessee.
+Bean frequently organizes group hikes for the seminary community.